 One such friendship that evolved from an early flight is with Major Kent Solheim.
 Serving for over 18 years in the U.S. Army, Major Solheim was wounded in Iraq in 2007, during one of his six times deployed in support of Operation Enduring Freedom and Operation Iraqi Freedom.
 Since their first flight, the Solheim’s and Roger’s families have become close.
 This bond has led to the Roger’s supporting Major Solheim’s non-profit organization, Gold Star Teen Adventures.
 This organization provides outdoor adventures, scuba diving, and sailing camps to children of special operations Service Members who lost their lives in the line of duty.
 Dan and Cheryl Rogers are a major sponsor of the Outdoor Adventure Leadership Camp held in western North Carolina.

 Duotech is proud to be a Corporate Sponsor of Veterans Airlift Command.
-We believe that everyday is the day to thank a veteran for their service.
+We believe that every day is the day to thank a veteran for their service.
 But, as today is Veterans Day, Duotech says THANK YOU to all who served.

 Visit the Veterans Airlift Command website to see how you can be a part of Veterans Airlift Command.
-Take time to read their blog (read Dan Rogers post – 3rd post down) to hear touching stories from the veterans and volunteers about what Veterans Airlift Command mean to them.
+Take time to read their blog (read Dan Rogers post – 3rd post down) to hear touching stories from the veterans and volunteers about what Veterans Airlift Command means to them.